-For some of the technologies considered in this analysis, manufacturer learning effects would be expected to play a roll in the actual end costs.
+For some of the technologies considered in this analysis, manufacturer learning effects would be expected to play a role in the actual end costs.
 The "learning curve" or "experience curve" describes the reduction in unit production costs as a function of accumulated production volume.
-In theory, the cost behavior it describes applies to cumulative production volume measured at the level of an individual manufacturer, although it is often assumed-as both agencies have done in past regulatory analyses-to apply at the industry-wide level particularly in industries that utilize many common technologies and component supply sources.18 Both agencies believe there are indeed many factors that cause costs to decrease over time.
+In theory, the cost behavior it describes applies to cumulative production volume measured at the level of an individual manufacturer, although it is often assumed-as both agencies have done in past regulatory analyses-to apply at the industry-wide level, particularly in industries that utilize many common technologies and component supply sources.
+Both agencies believe there are indeed many factors that cause costs to decrease over time.
 Research in the costs of manufacturing has consistently shown that, as manufacturers gain experience in production, they are able to apply innovations to simplify machining and assembly operations, use lower cost materials, and reduce the number or complexity of component parts.
-All of these factors allow manufacturers to lower the per-unit cost of production (i.e., the manufacturing learning curve).19
+All of these factors allow manufacturers to lower the per-unit cost of production (i.e., the manufacturing learning curve).

-NHTSA has a detailed description of the learning effect in the 2011 CAFE final rule, and EPA has a detailed description of the learning effect in the 2008 staff report and in several past rules.20 The description here is focused on how the learning effect has been used in the analyses support each agency's rule.
+NHTSA has a detailed description of the learning effect in the MY 2011 CAFE final rule, and EPA has a detailed description of the learning effect in the 2008 Staff Report and in several past rules.
+The description here is focused on how the learning effect has been used in the analyses support each agency's rule.

 Most studies of the effect of experience or learning on production costs appear to assume that cost reductions begin only after some initial volume threshold has been reached, but not all of these studies specify this threshold volume.
 The rate at which costs decline beyond the initial threshold is usually expressed as the percent reduction in average unit cost that results from each successive doubling of cumulative production volume, sometimes referred to as the learning rate.
 Many estimates of experience curves do not specify a cumulative production volume beyond which cost reductions would no longer occur, instead depending on the asymptotic behavior of the effect for learning rates below 100 percent to establish a floor on costs.
-Table 3-3 summarizes estimates of learning rates derived from studies of production costs for various products.